Gilbert Gottfried’s Monthly Paycheck For Voice Cameos Is Absolutely Staggering

 “I always have this dream that my parents could come back for one day, and my father — who owned a Coney Island hardware store, working with his hands for barely any customers — would ask me what I’m up to.
 I’d say, ‘Well, I worked about 30 minutes today, talking into a phone, made $4,500, and now I’m exhausted and need to take a nap.'”

-So, the $4,500 figure that would be for multiple shoutouts, and perhaps it’s an exaggeration, but it’s still a pretty sweet deal, nonetheless.
+So, the $4,500 figure that would be for multiple shoutouts, and perhaps it’s an exaggeration for effect, but it’s still a pretty sweet deal, nonetheless.

 As a Chicago-based startup, Cameo is killing it in the popularity department.
 TechCrunch reveals that Snoop Dogg’s one of the highest earners at $3,000 per message while Kareem Abdul-Jabbar can still get it for $500, all to pop out loosely scripted messages with a personal spin.
 As for Gottfried, he can be seen on Cameo doing everything from delivering dirty jokes, slinging insults, roasting total strangers, and even “a rendition of Baby Shark for a one-year-old.”
 Man, people really spend too much money on kids’ birthday parties, right?
 Gottfried doesn’t mind.